Re*Move

 The writer Hamish McRae once told me (in the Hole in the Wall pub in Waterloo) that "the future of how we move is entirely connected to the future of how we work", and his thought has shaped my thinking ever since.
 Those British and French engineers built Concorde for politicans concerned with national prestige and jobs, and for airlines who where, in the early 1960s (Concorde was launched in November 1962), in the middle of a jet-age boom fuelled by postwar technology and wealth.
 This had seen tremendous wartime advances in aircraft design and propulsion take us on an incredible performance curve from 1940 through 1960.
 For context, remember that Concorde was only launched four years after the first transatlantic jet services were launched in 1958 between London and New York.
 It seemed reasonable back then to believe that speed would dominate as business people would want to be in London for a meeting in the morning and then an evening reception in New York.

 Of course, aviation's development curve took on a different path.
 Instead of getting ever faster flights for an elite, minority "jet set", the 1973 oil shock and the flight of creative engineering talent in the early 70s from mechanical to information technology meant supersonic became a step too far.
 The reality of work and leisure took over and the world embraced flights for the masses.
-In the 1960s, airliners replaced ocean liners and airports supplanted seaports (Britain effectively moved its main passenger port from Liverpool to Heathrow) and subsonic airliners went on to redefine flows of migration and underpin and expand globalisation through the '70s, '80s and '90s.
+In the 1960s, airliners replaced ocean liners and airports supplanted seaports (Britain effectively moved its main passenger ports from Southampton and Liverpool to Heathrow) and subsonic airliners went on to redefine flows of migration and underpin and expand globalisation through the '70s, '80s and '90s.
 Boeing, while getting government funds to develop an SST, cannily developed the 747 as an insurance policy.
 Pioneers like Juan Trippe (who led Pan Am and is why we have the 747) eventually moved over and people like Freddie Laker and then Herb Kelleher, Richard Branson, Stelios and Michael O'Leary created today's air travel reality.
 Today we have incredibly low cost flights for the masses supporting migration, everyday business travel and leisure (unfortunately all still powered by 1960s-era engine designs).

 Norman Belle Geddes and the 1939 New York Expo